Hump buried the body beneath an ancient ash tree.

 A perfect spell to practice three key elements of magic for any budding wizard.
 Master the art of intent, envision your goal with clarity, perfect your control over essence, and the secrets of magic shall be yours.
 Plus, an impromptu ditch can make for a fantastic emergency hiding hole.
 (Mind the worms, they speak in tongues)

 Hump frowned.
-He picked up the book again and started to close it, but it shook violently out of his hand, landing on the ground and flopping open to the same page again.
+He picked up the book again and started to close it, but it shook violently, falling from his hand and landing on the ground where it flopped open to the same page again.
 Okay, now that’s weird.

 He narrowed his eyes, half expecting it to jump up and do something.
 When it didn’t move, he felt like an idiot.
 The moment he reached toward it again, it shook.
 Hump sighed.
 “You’re not a normal book, are you?”